grommet/grommet-primary-page/README.md

 # Grommet Primary Page Template

-Note: I'm in the process of refactoring this into a Universal template.

-This is the source code for a Grommet based single page app.
 To run the website execute the following:

   1. Install website NPM modules: